VishnuNike/Parli-Trainer-Beta/README.md

 - Install the folder which includes the .exe file and .png files all in one place :)

+# Use
+- Click the Start/Stop and Reset Buttons to track the time of each speech
+- Click the Speeches Button to access a dropdown list and select which speech you will be timing
+- Click the Toss Button to receive a randomly generated coin flip
+- Click the Random Button to recieve a randomized, machine-scraped resolution
+- Enter your own resolution if already provided

 # License
 MIT License - see LICENSE for more details